Credits required to graduate: 37

 - Student Services Administrator

-The Training and Development specialization is geared toward individuals who want to expand their career opportunities to positions outside of the education sector.
-Students who take the specialization courses will gain practical skills and knowledge they can immediately apply to their own organizations or leverage for future positions in areas including:
+The Training and Development track is geared toward individuals who want to expand their career opportunities to positions outside of the education sector.
+Students who take the track courses will gain practical skills and knowledge they can immediately apply to their own organizations or leverage for future positions in areas including:

 - Corporate training